en3r0/awesome-distributed-computing-projects/README.md

 ***Bandwidth***
 * [MaidSafe](https://maidsafe.net/): Peer-to-peer internet.

 ***Communities and projects***
+* [Awesome Bittorrent Tools](https://github.com/BTTBoost/awesome-bittorrent-tools): Collection of useful tools.
+* [Awesome Community](https://github.com/SouJunior/awesome-community): List of Brazilian technology communities(for social freedom) that have synergy with the @SouJunior community
+* [Awesome Lemmy Instances](https://github.com/maltfield/awesome-lemmy-instances): This repo was created to help users migrate from reddit to lemmy (a federated reddit alternative).
+* [Awesome Local-First](https://github.com/schickling/awesome-local-first): A collection of awesome local-first projects including offline-first and collaboration functionality
+* [Awesome Stuffs](https://github.com/glxmath/awesome-stuffs): BitTorrent stuff on the internet, like games, movies, books, and other things, get updated all randomly and stuff.
 * [BOINC](https://boinc.berkeley.edu/index.php): Many different projects, one appplication.
 Uses idle time.
+* [BTIPs](https://github.com/bittorrent/BTIPs): BitTorrent File System Improvement Proposals (BTIPs) describe standards for the BTFS platform, including core protocol specifications and client APIs.
 * [Decentralize Web](https://www.reddit.com/r/decentralizeweb/): A place for discussion of the decentralization of web technologies.
 * [DataHoarder](https://www.reddit.com/r/DataHoarder): This is a sub that aims at bringing data hoarders together to share their passion with like minded people.
 * [DarknetPlan](https://www.reddit.com/r/darknetplan): Decentralized peer-to-peer (p2p) chat app that uses end-to-end encryption